Tablet Performance for Different Tasks

 Photo and video editing require powerful hardware and specialized software, and tablets are increasingly capable of handling these tasks.

-Strengths: Tablets with high-performance processors and ample RAM can handle editing software efficiently.
-Touchscreen input simplifies tasks like cropping and color correction.
-Portability makes tablets ideal for editing on location.
+Strengths: Tablets with high-performance processors and ample RAM can support editing applications with responsive operation.
+Touchscreen input supports tasks such as cropping and color adjustment, while portable designs support editing in different locations.

 Drawbacks: Limited storage can be a challenge for large media files.
 Smaller screens may hinder precision editing.
 Some tablets lack support for professional-grade editing software.